airlock/microgateway-juiceshop/README.md

 ## Setup Overview

 To deploy this example, you need a K8s cluster of your choice.

+To test the deployment and configuration, you can use a browser or curl from a command line.

-For ease of use, we provide commands that spawn a pod to execute curl requests from within the cluster.
+Alternatively, we provide commands that spawn a pod to execute curl requests from within the cluster, if you want to test with solely cluster internal traffic.

-Alternatively, we suggest using requests from your own command line or browser for a use case that is closer to every day user behaviour.
-As a requirement for such an approach, the service needs to be reachable from that command line or browser.

-> **Note**: Making the application reachable, e.g., via NodePort or LoadBalancer, is not described here.

 ### Deploy Airlock Microgateway
 See Quick start guide [below](#quick-start-guide---microgateway-operator).